-BVVA does not currently offer performing arts classes, but we do offer visual art courses for 7th and 8th-grade students.
+BVVA does not currently offer performing arts classes, but we do offer visual art courses for 6th, 7th or 8th-grade students.
 Middle School students can take music or other performing arts as concurrent classes at their school of residence.

 Is Foreign Language an Option?